If you’re like me, shortly after 2011 ended you wondered: “How much did I earn from freelance writing this year?”

 It’s because looking at where your writing income is coming from is a very important exercise.

 You learn a lot about how to improve your business for the next year.
 I want you to do this math for your writing business, too, as it will help you make better use of your time and earn more in 2012.

-I had a goal of cracking six figures because I had narrowly missed that level in 2010, and that pissed me off.
+I had a goal of becoming a six figure freelancer because I had narrowly missed that level in 2010, and that pissed me off.
 I’m very self-competitive that way.